G-Research/consuldotnet/CONTRIBUTING.md

 ## <a name="issue"></a> Found an Issue?

-If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to our [GitHub](https://github.com/G-Research/consuldotnet/issues) Repository.
+If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to our [GitHub](https://github.com/G-Research/consuldotnet/issues) repository.
 Even better you can submit a Pull Request with a fix.

 **Please see the [Submission Guidelines](#submit) below.**